isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2694.md

 ---
-title: Autocount Accounting Version 2.0 - Creative E-world - Autocount Accounting 2.0 Basic 2 users
+title: Gurusoft Logistics Management System Version 11 - Gurusoft Logistics Management System - 5 Users Pack
 permalink: /productivity-solutions-grant/solutionrepo/solution2694
 ---

 ### Description

-A flexible, versatile and user-friendly system that covers all your accounting and inventory needs.
+Gurusoft is a Singapore based company founded in 2003 with 19 years of special focus in Warehousing, Transportation and Supply Chain, our systems are used by more than 6,000 logistics professionals.
-AutoCount Accounting stands out as one of the best accounting software for today business requirements.
-It has a powerful tool to manage your business data, to analyze your business performance, to share your business information and to help you make informed business decisions.
+Gurusoft Logistics Management Software (LMS) is the first Cloud-Based LMS solutions designed specifically for local SME customers in mind.
+Our system is fully configurable and very easy to use.
+Most of our implementations are done faster than expected with very minimum training.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Creative_E-World_Autocount_20210280_Annex_3_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Gurusoft_20210253_Desensitised_Annex_3_Part_2.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria